pybamm-team/BattBot/REQUEST_EXAMPLES.md

 ```

 ### Mandatory keywords -
-Adding ',', ':' or '-' anywhere and the casing of the sentence in the tweet text won't effect the simulation.
+Adding ',', ':' or '-' anywhere in the tweet text won't affect the simulation.
+Casing of the experiment conditions should be correct, other than that it won't affect the simulation.
  - Adding the keyword `"Compare"`.
  For example -
  ```